Why You Should Always Avoid Urban Exploring Alone

 Running into people while exploring is something that’s going to happen to every urban explorer in the world.
 It just is.
 Being surrounded by friends can lower your chances of shady people with bad intentions approaching you while you’re exploring.

 You should always go with at least one other person.
 When it comes to urban exploring, you never know what can happen.
 Having someone by your side to help you if an accident occurs is always ideal.
 Not only should you explore with other people, but you should also be prepared.
-Bring the essentials such as water, gloves, flashlight, cellphone, some sort of weapon, sturdy shoes, etc…
+Bring the essentials when exploring abandoned buildings.
+Such as water, gloves, flashlight, cellphone, some sort of self-defense weapon, sturdy shoes, etc…

 A joke I’ve heard is that you should also explore with someone who can’t run as fast as you, in case shit goes south.